JinchengZ/CACEmetaBayes/README.md

 # CACEmetaBayes

-R code and data for the manuscript "A Bayesian Hierarchical CACE Model Accounting for Incomplete Noncompliance Data in Meta-analysis"
+R code and data for the manuscript "A Bayesian Hierarchical CACE Model Accounting for Incomplete Noncompliance With Application to a Meta-analysis of Epidural Analgesia on Cesarean Section".

 JAGS is required to run models.
 Under the master folder “CACEmetaBayes”,